India

 He also took the opportunity to praise the Centre for amending the Waqf Act, calling it a necessary step toward justice.

-On Sunday, CM Yogi had also highlighted that Hindus targeted in Bengal included Dalit communities that stand to benefit most from the Waqf Act reforms.
+On Sunday, CM Yogi had also highlighted that Hindus were targeted in Bengal.
+Among them were Dalit communities.
+These communities will likely benefit the most from the Waqf Act reforms.

 Also Read: Kharge, Tejashwi Signal Strong Opposition Unity Ahead Of Bihar Polls; Change Is Certain, Says Congress Chief